grafana/falconlogscale-datasource/docs/sources/configure.md

 **Required for NGSIEM mode**

 OAuth2 authentication uses the OAuth2 client credentials grant flow to authenticate with the data source.
+To learn more about CrowdStrike's OAuth2 authentication, refer to [CrowdStrike OAuth2-Based APIs](https://falcon.us-2.crowdstrike.com/documentation/page/a2a7fc0e/crowdstrike-oauth2-based-apis).

 To configure OAuth2 Client Credentials authentication:

 1. Select **NGSIEM** mode in the Mode drop-down (this will automatically enable OAuth2 authentication)
 2. Enter your client ID and client secret in their respective fields.

 # Forward OAuth Identity